gelafin/networks-class-portfolio/README.md

 # Super LAN Multiplayer Rock-Paper-Scissors
 ## How to Play
+This game has the same rules as rock-paper-scissors, except your uses of each move are limited.
+You get more uses when you start to run out.
+The game only ends when either player quits.

 ### Requires Python
 1. Install Python (version >= 3.8) if you don't have it